ibm-cloud-docs/pattern-vpc-security/Security-in-vpc.md

 ![A screenshot of a computer Description automatically generated](images/key-protect.svg){: caption="Figure 2.
 Security Framework" caption-side="bottom"}

+### Key Management Options
+{: #key-management-options}

+**Key Protect** - Applicable in situations where key storage security requirements are not highly critical and where a multi-tenant solution is sufficient.
+This capability is commonly referred to as Bring Your Own Key (BYOK) and it is certified to meet the Federal Information Processing Standard (FIPS)-140-2 level 3, hardware security module (HSM) requirements.

+**Hyper Protect Crypto Service** - HPCS provides Key Management Services with the highest level of security and control offered by any cloud provider in the industry.
+It uses a dedicated (single-tenant) FIPS 140-2 Level 4 certified Hardware Security Module and supports customer-managed master keys, giving the customer exclusive control of the entire key hierarchy.
+HPCS is specifically recommended for financial service

+**IBM Cloud Native HPCS with Unified Key Orchestrator** - This particular variant of the HPCS key management solution noted directly above add the ability to manage key across various clouds in addition to IBM Cloud.

+**Customer or 3rd Party Key Management Solution** - May be applicable when a customer is using an external or 3rd party solution in a hybrid or multi-cloud environment.

+### Key Management Best Practices
+{: #key-management-best-practices}

+Cloud native key management offers the most secure, integrated and automated key lifecycle management.
+User access to keys should be tightly controlled and monitored as can be expected.
+Processes should be established on how keys should be used and managed.
+Proper rotation of keys should be established.
+Regular inspection of activity logs surrounding key management should occur.

 | Options         | IBM Cloud Key Protect                                                                                                                                                                                                                                                                                                                                                                         | Applicable in situations where key storage security requirements are not highly critical and where a multi-tenant solution is sufficient.
 This capability is commonly referred to as Bring Your Own Key (BYOK) and it is certified to meet the Federal Information Processing Standard (FIPS)-140-2 level 3, hardware security module (HSM) requirements.                                          |
 |--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|